johnnygreeney/CardanoForTheMasses/Chapter-8-Basho.md

 - **Mempool size**: The size of the mempool is continually tweaked.
 When adding transactions to a block, the mempool acts as a network buffer and may cause a little delay.
 However, increasing the size of the mempool will not boost network throughput since transaction queues would remain the same.
 The mempool enables for a fair adoption of new transactions that arrive at random

--**Plutus requires resources**, both computational (CPU) units and memory units, in order to do useful things with a Plutus script.
+- **Plutus requires resources**, both computational (CPU) units and memory units, in order to do useful things with a Plutus script.
 Plutus memory limitations can be extended, allowing for the creation of more complex Plutus scripts or allowing current scripts to handle more data items, enhance concurrency, and extend their capabilities.

 Timeliness consideration when increasing throughput: